 Yes, but only if the terms of the original plea bargain specifically call for the felony to be reduced to a misdemeanor (or gross misdemeanor) upon successful completion of the sentence.
 Otherwise, unlike the California system, there is no procedural rule in Nevada that allows a judge to reduce a felony to a misdemeanor later on.

-Note that a person who pleads to a felony may file a motion with the court after he/she has been convicted to withdraw the plea.
-But courts rarely grant this motion unless it would be manifest injustice to sustain the conviction.6
+Note that if you plead to a felony, you may file a motion with the court after you have been convicted to withdraw the plea.
+Though courts rarely grant this motion unless it would be manifest injustice to sustain the conviction.6

 4. What is the purpose of trying to get a felony reduced to a misdemeanor?